mumblingdrunkard/mscs-thesis/src/modern-hardware-design/index.typ

 )<lst:systemverilog-example>

 It has to be noted that SystemVerilog is a high-level language.
-Logic and registers are _inferred_ and are not explicitly declared by the programmer.
+Logic and flip-flops are _inferred_ and are not explicitly declared by the programmer.

 First off, the code in @lst:systemverilog-example declares a module called `alu` that has six inputs: `clk`, `nrst`, `in_a`, `in_b`, `in_op`, and `in_valid`.
 The types of these inputs can be user-defined like `word_t` and `op_t` or one of the primitive types like `logic`.